Master of Science (MSc)

 Through research, academic, and clinical activities, the School and Applied Child Psychology Program emphasizes the inherent strengths of all learners and strives to develop optimal outcomes for children, youth, families, educators, communities, and society.

-The mission of the School and Applied Child Psychology program is to prepare school psychologists to be contributors and effective collaborators in enhancing learning and mental health outcomes for all individuals within a wide variety of settings.
+The Master of Science (MSc) in School and Applied Child Psychology program is based on the scientist-practitioner model of training that prepares students to pursue academic or clinical careers.
+Our graduates create new scientific knowledge and engage in evidence-based practices that enhance the lives of children, families, school, and allied personnel.
 Graduates of our program are positioned to serve as educational leaders in the effective application of educational and psychological principles to the learning environment at both the individual and systems levels.
 To achieve these goals, our program cultivates students who are theoretically- and scientifically-informed critical thinkers who demonstrate excellence as providers of high-quality, evidence-based prevention, assessment, intervention and research services.
-Our graduates are scientist-practitioners who benefit from learning experiences enriched by empirical investigation and supervised training experiences within both the clinical and school environments.

 Program Details